OctopusDeploy/blog/blog/2020-03/runbooks-with-iac/index.md

 ## Porting the deployment process to runbooks

 I quickly learned I shouldn't do a straight port from a deployment process to runbooks.
-I needed to how I thought about configured my IaC process.
+I needed to rethink how I thought about configured my IaC process.
 As stated earlier, I wanted a single process to spin up and down my infrastructure.
 My *Infrastructure as Code* project's process reflected that goal.
 However, that single project goal caused me to make some suboptimal configurations.

 Those suboptimal configurations were:

 - The entire concept of a `Teardown` environment and the subsequent lifecycle.
 - Having to scope a step to either `Teardown` or run in every environment but `Teardown`.
 In other words, I had two processes jammed into one.
 - That `Teardown` environment required me to write scripts to tear down `Test` and `Production` at the same time.
-- Because I needed to tear down everything at the same time, I had to have complex scoping of variables.
+- Because I needed to tear down everything at the same time, my variable scoping was more complex.

-Let's take a moment to discuss the variable scoping.
-That does an excellent job of shining a light on multiple problems with my process.
+Let's take a moment to discuss the variable scoping as it does an excellent job of shining a light on multiple problems with my process.
 In `Test` and `Production`, the variable template for the VM name followed this format `[Application Name]-[Component]-[Environnment Abbreviation]`.
 For example, `todo-web-t` for the web server for the To-Do application.
 The `Teardown` variable didn't include the environment abbreviation.
 It was just `[Application Name]-[Component]`.
 The `Teardown` process needed to de-register VMs for all environments.
 That de-register script found and removed all targets that started with `[Application Name]-[Component]`.
 That is a simple example; adding regions gets more complicated.
 It took quite a bit of time to come up with a variable template that didn't result in accidentally deleting the wrong target.

 ![](octopus_complex_scoping_variable_names.png)